 Early-stage pancreatic cancer is primarily treated with surgery.
-However, only one-third of early-stage pancreatic cancer patients in the U.S. are referred to a surgeon or a comprehensive cancer center and undergo surgery.
+However, only about half of early-stage pancreatic cancer patients in the U.S. are referred to a surgeon or a comprehensive cancer center and undergo surgery.
 A common misconception about pancreatic cancer is the lack of treatment options and the grim prognosis.
 But if caught early, pancreatic cancer is treatable and potentially curable.
 It’s critically important to educate patients about the options and the importance of early detection.

 Pancreatic cancer is called a silent killer because it often grows or spreads undetected.
 And like many cancers, it presents few warning signs.
 Symptoms often resemble other illnesses, such as diabetes, and may include:

 - Middle back pain, that is unrelieved by position change

 Pancreatic Cancer Risk Assessment

 Find out if you qualify for pancreatic cancer screening at Roswell Park.Check Your Eligibility